rsmullen/KBO_Classifier/README.md

 # KBO_Classifier
 ###  Companion code and data for Smullen &amp; Volk (2020)

 This repository contains data and code to train and run the Kuiper Belt object (KBO) classification algorithm presented in Smullen & Volk (2020).
-If you use any data, code, or products from this repository, please cite our paper.
+If you use any data, code, or products from this repository, please cite our paper: [MNRAS](https://doi.org/10.1093/mnras/staa1935) or [arXiv](https://arxiv.org/abs/2007.03720).
 Any mistakes in this repository are unintentional.

 **KBO Classifcation.ipynb** contains the trained classifier.
 We also created three interfaces so users can apply our classifier to their own KBOs:
 - `compute_from_file()` computes features from a pre-existing file,